 - Track apps & URLs – See which apps team members use when working.
 View detailed reports of time spent using each app.
 View detailed reports for URLs accessed and time spent on each.
 You may choose to track just Apps or Apps & URLs at the same time.

-- Modify time – This controls whether the individual is allowed to add manual time, or edit / delete automatic time.
+- Modify time – This controls whether the individual is allowed to add manual time, or edit automatic time.

-- Delete screenshots – This setting is for whether a manager can delete a specific user’s screenshots or not.
+- Delete screenshots – This setting is for whether managers or owners can delete users’ screenshots or not.
+This setting only applies to owners and managers.

 - Screenshot Blur – This controls whether the specific user’s screenshots are blurred or not.